programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ---

-There are limitations to our lesson:
+There are limitations to our method:

 Our spaCy method could be improved upon through the bespoke use of OCR tools, to correct errors in PDF transcriptions pulled by pdfpumber.
 However, these errors were minimal and did not impact the overall review of extracted red flags, with four notable error instances across the whole export.